RubenDillon/tanzu/tap7/readme.md

 Create a GIT repository
 =
-1. Create a New Repository, as public and name it "tap-gitops"
+1. Create a New Repository, as public and name it "tap-gitops" or import from https://github.com/RubenDillon/tap-gitops.git

 2. Using your machine select where you want to clone this repository
 ```